Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/tutorial/2_building-a-rag-chatbot.md

 - `message`: The user's message.
 - `session_id`: The unique session identifier.
-- `init_session` ability: Initializes a session based on the session ID.
+- `init_session` ability: Creates a session node based on the session ID".
 If the session does not exist, it creates a new session node.
 Note that this ability is triggered on `root entry`.
 In every graph, there is a special node called `root` that serves as the starting point for the graph.
 A walker can be spawned on and traverse to any node in the graph.
 It does **NOT** have to start at the root node, but it can be spawned on the root node to start the traversal.

 Now, let's define the `chat` ability which once the session is initialized, will handle interactions with the user and the document retrieval system.